ben-tanen/ben-tanen.github.io/_posts/2018-02-28-fantasy-olympics-retrospective.md

 ---
 layout: post
-title: 'A Retrospective on the 2018 Fantasy Olympics'
+title: A Retrospective on the 2018 Fantasy Olympics
-date: 2018-02-28 05:00:00
+date: '2018-02-28 12:00:00'
-thumbnail: /assets/img/post-thumbnails/fantasy-olympics-retro1.png
+thumbnail: /assets/img/post-thumbnails/fantasy-olympics-retrospective-51c72b91.png
 ---

 Sunday marked the official end of the 2018 Olympics Games.
 Overall, they did not disappoint.
 There were some great moments and highlights all around.
 As an objectively not-objective American, I was a bit disappointed with [the United States' overall performance](https://www.theatlantic.com/entertainment/archive/2018/02/america-winter-olympics-worst-2018/554438/) but there were some amazing individual performances (shoutout to [Chloe Kim](https://www.youtube.com/watch?v=3opTwpiCZ6c), [the U.S. Women's Hockey Team](https://www.youtube.com/watch?v=dRmZUNO4Y5s), and [Jamie Anderson](https://www.nytimes.com/interactive/2018/02/12/sports/olympics/jamie-anderson-gold-slopestyle.html)).